Electrical

 Complete your education as an electrician with this final level of training with technical hints and tips from industry experts.
 Topics include feeders and services, standby and emergency systems, basic electronic theory, fire alarm systems, specialty transformers, advanced controls, heat tracing and freeze protection, motor operation and maintenance, medium-voltage terminations/splices, special locations and fundamentals of crew leadership.
 Upon completion, students are eligible to sit for the credential exam(s) offered by the National Center for Construction Education & Research (NCCER).

-Prerequisite: Successful completion of Electrical - Level 3.
+Prerequisite: Earned credential from Electrical - Level 3.

 Contact Hours: 120